Why It Doesn’t Make Sense To Call Addiction A Disease

 What Is the Disease Model of Addiction?

-At first, it seems hard to understand what is meant by saying that something a person regularly does (such as· drinking alcohol) is a disease.
+At first, it seems hard to understand what is meant by saying that something a person does (such as drinking alcohol or, especially, gambling) is a disease.
 Habitual, voluntary behavior of this sort does not resemble what we normally think of as a disease, like cancer or diabetes.
-What is more, A.A.—and even hospital programs for alcoholism—don’t actually treat any biological causes of alcoholism.
-After all the claims we have heard in the past decade about biological discoveries concerning alcoholism, not one of these findings has been translated into a usable treatment.
-Instead, the same group discussions and exhortations that have been used for the last fifty years are employed in hospital programs.
-Nor is any biological method used to determine whether someone is an alcoholic other than by assessing how much that person drinks and the consequences of this drinking.
-And if we have no special biological information about treating or identifying alcoholism, we surely know nothing about the biological causes of “diseases” such as compulsive gambling, shopping, and loving, which have nothing to do with drugs or alcohol.
+What is more, AA, hospital programs for alcoholism, GA don’t actually treat any biological causes of alcoholism.
+After all the claims we have heard in the past decade about biological discoveries concerning alcoholism and addiction, not one of these findings has been translated into a reliable treatment used with many people.
+Instead, the same group discussions and exhortations that have been used for the last fifty years are employed in hospitals and treatment programs.
+Nor is any medical test used to determine whether someone is an alcoholic or addict, other than by assessing how much that person drinks, gambles et al. and the consequences of that behavior.
+If you went to a hospital and they did a PET scan of you brain and declared, “You’re a gambling addict!”, you might sue them for malpractice.

 Where did these notions come from—notions that, when examined in the clear light of day, often seem quite bizarre and contrary to common experience?
 The disease theory takes a set of precepts that were made up by and about a small group of severe, long-term alcoholics in the 1930s and applies them inappropriately to people with a wide range of drinking and other life problems.
 The original members of Alcoholics Anonymous, realizing they would soon die if they did not give up alcohol, adopted wholesale the dogma of the nineteenth century temperance movement.
 The one major difference was that the A.A. members said drinking was a disease only for them, and not for everyone who drank—therefore not everyone needed to eschew “demon rum,” as temperance advocates had insisted.

-The A.A. model has struck a responsive chord among Americans.
+The AA model has struck a responsive chord among Americans.
 Obviously, with the rejection of Prohibition, the United States had decided against a national policy that everyone should abstain from drinking.
 Yet American society continues even today to show a deep unease about alcohol and about intoxication, which many people seek even while fearing its disturbing effects.
-Given this national ambivalence, we have been drawn to the “old-time religion” of temperance, as represented by A.A., now cloaked in the modern language of medicine and the neurosciences.
-But, as this book will make clear, the operative assumptions about addiction have never arisen directly from biological sciences.
+The main change since temperance times is that we now apply this same thinking to a host of things besides alcohol—everything that people can do compulsively and destructively.
+Given our national preoccupation with addiction, we have been drawn to the “old-time religion” of temperance, as represented by AA, now cloaked in the modern language of medicine and the neurosciences.
+But, as the Life Process Program © will make clear, the operative assumptions about addiction havenever arisen directly from biological sciences.
 Rather, they have been superimposed on scientific research, much of which directly contradicts the assumptions of the disease theory.

 Why the Disease Model Is Wrong